A Place for Mom

 • Make sure they have a good vehicle.
 Is their car safe and easy to use?
 Does it have reliable technology?
 If your parent has a disability, has the car been adapted to fit their needs?
 For example, a seat-back cushion can provide a better view of the road.
 Learn more about adapting your car for disabilities, and discover the safest cars for seniors.

 • Find a driving class for seniors.
 Local classes may be available to help keep your parent’s mind and motor skills sharp on the road.
-AAA offers a driving improvement coursefor seniors, which provides safety tips and covers medication, drowsiness, and other driving topics relevant to seniors.
+AAA offers a driving improvement course for seniors, which provides safety tips and covers medication, drowsiness, and other driving topics relevant to seniors.

-Have regular conversations about safety
+Have regular conversations about driving safety

 • Talk one-on-one.
 Sometimes getting the entire family involved can feel overwhelming.
 Set aside some quiet time to speak with your parent privately and directly.
+Consider asking your loved one at what point they feel it would be appropriate for you to talk about retiring from driving.

 • Be respectful.
 Avoid making generalizations or saying, “You’re a bad driver.”
 Let them know you’re supportive and want to find ways to help them stay safe and independent.